ajmeyghani/bookly/readme.md

 # Getting Started

-- Install with `npm i boo -g`
+- Install with `npm i bookly -g`
-- Create a new project with `boo init`
+- Create a new project with `bookly init`

 ...